-Aesthetic Facial Plastic Surgery, PLLC's ("AFPS"), I oy and through Dr. Phillip Young, agree to provide treatment to:(" Patient" or "you") [insert Patient's name] pursuant to terms and conditions set forth under this General Informed Consent Form and Release Agreement (the "Agreement") and such o ther consent or release AFPS may require from time to time.
-Patient has received materials, literature and deguidelines for pre- and post-procedure activities a avoid and release of rights, including but not limit nd prohibitions, as well as medications to 1 Healing Rody and Minds
+Aesthetic Facial Plastic Surgery, PLLC's ("AFPS "), by and through Dr. Phillip Young, agree to provide treatment to: ("Patient" or "you") [insert Patient's name] pursuant to terms and conditions set forth unc ler this General Informed Consent Form and Release Agreement (the "Agreement") and sucl h other consent or release AFPS may require from time to time.
+Patient has received materials, literature and guidelines for pre- and post-procedure activities avoid and release of rights, including but not line es and prohibitions, as well as medications to

-- Healing Body and Mind;
+- Healing Body and Mind; 1.

-- Your Anesthesia Experience; 2.
+- 2. Your Anesthesia Experience;

-- 3. Pre-Procedure Instructions;
+- 3. Pre-Procedure Instructions:

 - 4. Medications to Avoid;

 - 5. Post-Procedure Instructions;

-- Post-Operative Instructions for Your Specific Procedure that you are 6. receiving;
+- 6. Post-Operative Instructions for Your Specific Procedure that you are receiving;

 - 7. Patient Rights;

 - 8. Anesthesia Consent Form;

 - 9. Caretaker Consent Form;

 - 10. Pain Management Consent Form; and

-- 11. Photographic / Videographic Documentation Consent Form
+- Photographic / Videographic Documentation Consent Form 11.